flaturtha/CharlieChan/_short-stories/dog-biter.md

 “Pulling it out of my pocket, I showed it to him.

-“‘ There,’ I said, ‘ that’ll spoil your amusement.
+“‘There,’ I said, ‘that’ll spoil your amusement.
 Strychnine — in your whisky.
 Can you taste it yet?
 Wait a minute.
 Wait till you feel the pains.
 It’ll tear the heart out of you.’ ”

 “But you hadn’t put any in his whisky?” queried Hawke quickly.